Building a Container

 Finally, saving our container:

+As is, the container is ~4GB and so, you will occupy ~4GB of storage in your working directory.
+This is why we have stressed several times to thoughtfully select your working directory for this tutorial.
+Review Getting Started. for reasons why this is important.
 Regardless of where you put the final container image, make sure the destination exists & has sufficient space before you submit your job.

 You can use the hyakstorage command to see your file & space quotas, in your home directory and the gscratch directories you can access.
 Here's our documentation for that command.